 After it closed, Leo and his son Chris moved south to open Anticoli’s Giuliano Tavern in Miamisburg, adding the reference to Leo’s father’s hometown in Italy to the restaurant name.
 All of the restaurants served traditional Italian cuisine, including spaghetti and meatballs as well as ravioli.

 🍽️ 7.
 The Stockyards Inn

 Operating at least since 1900, the Stockyards at 1065 Springfield St. called it quits in 2013.
 It used to be one of the places to go for a good steak and bottle of wine.

 >> Historic Stockyards Inn restaurant calls it quits (July 20913)

 Once a fixture in the Town & Country shopping mall in Kettering, Peasant Stock was the place to go and was famous for its Peasant Salad, a chopped salad featuring green peas, hard-boiled eggs, cheddar cheese and fried bacon crisps.
 It was served on chilled pewter plates.
 The restaurant closed in 2000.

 🍽️ 9.
 The Original Rib House

 It’s not gone yet, but we already are going to miss it.
-The Original Rib House in Vandalia, an institution for 38 years, announced it will close July 13.
-Bar-b-que ribs, broasted chicken and sour cream apple pie were menu favorites and served up to the community and annual visitors to the Amateur Trapshooting Association’s Grand American Trapshooting Championships before it relocated.
+The Original Rib House in Vandalia, an institution for 38 years, closed July 13, 2019.
+Barbecue ribs, broasted chicken and sour cream apple pie were menu favorites and served up to the community and annual visitors to the Amateur Trapshooting Association’s Grand American Trapshooting Championships before it relocated.

 🍽️ 10.
 The Barnsider